okviz/okviz.github.io/contributing.md

     At this point, VSCode downloads all the content from the repo online to your local folder and you're ready to start.

-    Click ***Open*** and ***Trust the authors*** in the poppus that appear.
+    Click ***Open*** and ***Trust the authors*** in the pop-ups that appear.

 ### Make Changes

-You have to follow the steps below every time you want to make some changes to the docs in a session.
+You have to follow the steps below every time you want to make changes to the docs in a session.
 A session starts with synchronization and ends with a Pull Request.

 1. #### Synchronize your Local Copy

-    The first thing to do is to synchronize your local version of the repo with the version online, to include any changes made by the other contributors.
+    The first thing to do is to synchronize your local version of the repo with the online version, to include any changes made by the other contributors.

     In VSCode, click on the source control icon, select the ellipsis button, and choose the ***Pull*** command from the context menu.